 In this type of situation, you can set hbase.store.stripe.compaction.flushToL0 to true.
-This will MemStore cause а flush to create а single file instead.
+This will cause a MemStore flush to create a single file instead.
 When at least hbase.store.stripe.compaction.minFilesL0 such files (by default, 4) accumulate, they will be compacted into striped files.